glorivuer/prompt-photo-collection/gemini/wedress/mandre/mandress.md

+A black-and-white aesthetic
+portrait of a stylish me wearing a dark coat and casual clothes, illuminated by dramatic window shadows cast on the wall.
+The mood is introspective and cinematic, with strong contrast between light and shadow.
+Black and white photography style, minimalistic background, soft natural light, contemplative expression, artistic composition.

+Transform your snap into next level art with Gemini Nano Banana.

+Prompt: Full-body HD portrait.
+Face 100% same as reference.
+Create A hyper-realistic 4K portrait of a stylish young man (21 years) leaning confidently against a textured matte black wall on a modern outdoor staircase.
+He has a medium-toned complexion and voluminous black hair.
+He wears sleek, dark-tinted sunglasses and exudes calm, effortless style.
+His outfit features a relaxed-fit mauve-white linen shirt with the sleeves and the top few buttons open.

 Create a photo.
 Use the attached image of the model as facial reference and physical features.

 A cinematic portrait in the style of James Bond promotional photography.
 The subject stands facing the camera, wearing a sharp black tuxedo with a white dress shirt and a black bow tie.
 His expression is calm but intense, exuding quiet confidence and sophistication.
 One hand is raised to the bow tie, as if adjusting it - a signature gesture symbolizing composure and elegance.